OSPG/force_xdg/README.md

 ## Usage
 Navigate into this repository, run `./setup.sh`.
 Source the copied `${XDG_DATA_HOME}/force_xdg/environment` from your shell's runscript file.
 You're done.

+You can see what the script would do without actually doing anything by running `./setup.sh -n` instead.

 ## Notes

 You can `git pull` this repository, and re-run the setup to update the scripts at any time.
 Alternatively you can place the git directory as `${XDG_DATA_HOME}/force_xdg` manually, and then you may pull the changes directly.
 You still need to run `./setup.sh` to deploy the fixes, but this allows customizability.